24 June 2010

 * Purpose: To data-log 10 successive readings from a thermistor at 1-second intervals, save the readings into an array called mySamples[] & output results to the SM after the last reading.

-so it & the 10k resistor form a voltage divider, whose junction is inputted to Analog 0.
+* Operation: The average resistance of the thermistor is about 10 kOhms, so it & the 10k resistor form a voltage divider, whose junction is inputted to Analog 0.

 * Description: